Severe storm with destructive winds, tornado risk, and coastal flooding hits southern WA over May 30-31 weekend

 Key details reported by multiple sources:

-• The storm system is described as 'unusually strong and intense' for the region, with the Bureau of Meteorology (BOM) warning it may be the strongest winter system in years.
+- The storm system is described as 'unusually strong and intense' for a winter system in southern WA, with some sources calling it a 'once-in-four-or-five-years' event

-• The Department of Fire and Emergency Services has urged residents to secure loose objects, trim overhead branches, and prepare emergency kits due to the severe weather.
+- The Department of Fire and Emergency Services (DFES) has urged residents to secure loose items, avoid trees/power lines, and prepare emergency kits

 Points of Difference